FlorianFrank/petalinux_standalone_setup_guide_zcu102/README.md

 ### 7. Add a Custom Application

-You can add a custom application to your PetaLinux project by creating a new one with the following command:
+To add a custom application to your PetaLinux project, use the following command:

 ```bash
 $ petalinux-create -t apps --template c++ --name myapp --enable
 ```

-This command creates an application named *myapp.* Apps must be in lowercase letters otherwise the warning:
+This command creates an application named `myapp`.
+Ensure the application name is in lowercase to avoid potential warnings like:

 ```
 WARNING: QA Issue: PN: embeddedRTPS is upper case, this can result in unexpected behavior. [uppercase-pn]
 ```

-pops up.

-The relevant files will be located in the following directory:
+The generated files for your application will be located in:

 ```bash
 ./project-spec/meta-user/recipes-apps/myapp
 ```

-Within the `myapp.bb` file (the recipe file for the application), you can specify various settings for your app.
+Within the `myapp.bb` file (the BitBake recipe for your application), you can configure various build settings.
 Below is an example of the contents:

 ```c++
 #
 # This file is the myapp recipe.